Woman’s hands type of laptop with statistics on the screen

 • A list of hard and soft inquiries.

 This is just a partial list.
-You can review your credit reports to know what information all three major credit bureaus are collecting.
+You can review your credit reports to know what credit information all three major credit bureaus are collecting.

 How do the three credit bureaus update their information?

 Credit bureaus update their information in a variety of ways.
-They may get new information from creditors, such as credit card issuers or mortgage lenders.
+They may get new information from creditors, such as your credit card issuer or mortgage lender.
+Financial information may also come from public records, such as bankruptcy filings or foreclosures.

 The credit bureaus also sometimes share information with one another.
 This happens when you place a fraud alert with one of the bureaus.
 The bureau is required to inform the other two bureaus of the alert.